-Access to IT among the participants Access to IT score Median 2.33 Mode 2.33 Kurtosis - 0.62 Skewness 0.13 Range 2.67 Minimum 1.00 from 0.00 percent to 72.73 percent and 11.11 percent to 77.78 percent for primary and secondary school students respectively.
-Meanwhile, the percentage of the participants with a good perception of IT increased from 63.64 percent to 100 percent and 22.22 percent to 100 percent for primary and secondary school students respectively.
-In addition, the percentage of the participants with higher confidence in IT increased from 63.64 percent to 100 percent and 55.56 percent to 100 percent for primary and secondary school students respectively.
+IT technical skills, perceptions and confidence levels among primary and secondary school participants vary.
+The percentage of the participants with good technical skills in IT increased from 0.00% to 72.73% and 11.11% to 77.78% for primary and secondary school students respectively.
+Meanwhile, the percentage of the participants with a good perception of IT increased from 63.64% to 100% and 22.22% to 100% for primary and secondary school students respectively.
+In addition, the percentage of the participants with higher confidence in IT increased from 63.64% to 100% and 55.56% to 100% for primary and secondary school students respectively.
+In addition, the percentage of the participants with higher confidence in IT increased from 63.64% to 100% and 55.56% to 100% for primary and secondary school students respectively.
 To further validate the descriptive findings, some hypothesis tests were conducted for statistical inferences.
 Table 2 shows the findings of impact analysis of the technical skills of IT, perceptions of IT and confidence in IT of the programme.